 - stipulates that persons holding office who are convicted of offences cease to hold office at the end of the period of 28 days after a conviction of a prescribed offence.

 A prescribed offence is defined by s.212 of the RO Act.

 While the provisions of the RO Act relating to persons disqualified from holding office in organisations are not extensively litigated, they are important to ensure that registered organisations are accountable to their members, efficiently managed and operate effectively.

 The ROC encourages all federally registered organisations to consider these provisions when candidates are nominating or are being nominated for election to office within organisations.
 Organisations should also be aware of the implications for office holders who are convicted of prescribed offences while holding office.

 The RO Act allows an organisation or branch to apply for two types of exemptions in relation to elections.
 They are as follows:

-- An exemption from elections being conducted by the AEC (AEC exemption) (sections 183, 184 and 186).
-This type of exemption allows an organisation or branch to conduct its own elections.
+- an exemption from elections being conducted by the AEC (AEC exemption) (sections 183, 184 and 186).
+This type of exemption allows an organisation or branch to conduct its own elections; and

 The AEC exemption may be granted by the Commissioner if they are satisfied that: